unipartdigital/workflows_engine/docs/source/primitives.rst

 A next button can set a value in the context, allowing for branching of flows based on button presses.
 A close button closes the window opened, generally used for modal popups.
 An open_resource button opens a new tab without changing the current screen.
+CSS style attribute parsable string to JSON, used to change styling of the buttons

 Actions
 ^^^^^^^